Mumberthrax/llama-derp-web-interface/README.md

 ## Quick Start

+0. **it won't work on the github pages site** i think because https issues but I'm not 100% sure. -m
 1. **Clone or Download** this repository.
 2. **(Optional)** Edit `js/api.js` to point to your LLM backend if not using the default llama.cpp endpoint.
 3. **Serve the files with a local web server** (see below), or deploy to GitHub Pages.